 If hitting the snooze button translated into logged miles, our cardio routine could be done before we even got out of bed.
 Unfortunately, the only thing hitting the snooze button will do is delay getting a good morning workout in.

-Is it good to work out early in the morning?
+Is it good to work out in the morning?

 Thankfully, a quick morning workout routine can work just as fast at boosting your energy as a cup of java or matcha latte.
-But if you're still siding with sleep over sweat, put on your gym shoes anyway.
-Just getting in a daily 10-minute morning workout can burn approximately 100 calories.
+But if you're still siding with sleep over sweat, get up and on your gym shoes anyway.
 So even if it’s tempting to stay under the covers, no, it’s not going to start your day off on a bad foot to work out in the morning.

-By week’s end, even if all you do it a daily 10-minute walk, those extra steps will add up to 50 minutes of exercise, put a pep in your step and may even inspire you to become a morning person.
+Additionally week’s end, even if all you do it a daily 10-minute walk those extra steps will add up to 50 minutes of exercise, put a pep in your step and may even inspire you to become a morning person.
 (We can’t promise anything, but hey, a morning workout might help!)